fetchai/agents-aea/docs/ml-skills.md

+# ML Skills

 The AEA ML (machine learning) skills demonstrate an interaction between two AEAs, one purchasing data from the other and training a machine learning model with it.

 There are two types of AEAs:

-* The `ml_data_provider` which sells training data.
+- The `ml_data_provider` which sells training data.
-* The `ml_model_trainer` which purchases data and trains a model
+- The `ml_model_trainer` which purchases data and trains a model

 ## Discussion

 This demo aims to demonstrate the integration of a simple AEA with machine learning using the AEA framework.
 The `ml_data_provider` AEA provides some sample data and delivers to the client upon payment.
 Once the client receives the data, it trains a model.
 This process can be found in `tasks.py`.
 This demo does not utilize a smart contract.
 As a result, the ledger interaction is only for completing a transaction.

 Since the AEA framework enables using third-party libraries from PyPI, we can directly reference any external dependencies.
 The `aea install` command installs all dependencies an AEA needs that is listed in one of its skills' YAML file.

 ## Communication